data-apis/array-api/spec/design_topics/device_support.md

 not provide a means of instantiating a `Device` object to point to a specific physical or logical device.

+The choice to not include a standardized `Device` object may be revisited in a future revision of this standard.

 For array libraries which concern themselves with multi-device support, including CPU and GPU, they are free to expose a library-specific device object (e.g., for creating an array on a particular device).
 While a library-specific device object can be used as input to